Background of the CBS

 The Confederation of British Surgery: A Trade Union for Surgeons

-On November the 8th this year, the Certification Office approved the application to add the “Confederation of British Surgery” (CBS) to the UK’s list of recognized trade unions.
+On 8th November 2017, the Certification Office approved the application to add the “Confederation of British Surgery” (CBS) to the UK’s list of recognized trade unions.
 For the first time there will be an organization, a trade union, recognized in UK law which is committed exclusively to surgeons and their related teams and families.

 Some historical perspective may be useful.
 Since the publication of the History of Trade Unionism in 1894 by Sidney and Beatrice Webb, the predominant historical view is that a trade union "is a continuous association of wage earners for the purpose of maintaining or improving the conditions of their employment.”
 The origins of trade unions can be traced back to 18th century Britain, where the rapid expansion of industrial society then taking place, drew women, children, rural workers and immigrants into the work force in large numbers and in new roles.